kurves/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print absolute path for current working directory
+list the contents of the current directory